umass-cs-497/api_documentation_generator/files/source/apiV1.md

 {
     status : "error",
-    message : "There was a database connection error" }
+    data : { "message" : "There was a database connection error" }
+}

 ```